AnkKumarGupta/CyberGuard_Assignment/README.md

 On analyzing random.pcap using Wireshark, I found that all the 10 packets generated are TCP SYN Packets, as all the packets are SYN packets, there might be a possibility of a SYN Flood Attack.

 The dataset is taken from Kaggle to make an ML model to detect anomalies in network data.
-Link for the dataset: https://www.kaggle.com/datasets/sampadab17/network-intrusion-detection
+Link for the dataset: https://www.kaggle.com/datasets/sampadab17/network-intrusion-detection.

+SoC_NIDS_ML.ipynb file consists of dataset preprocessing and model selection for network intrusion detection.
+It contains both the model and its implication on a test dataset.